Emirates airline signs Formula One sponsorship deal

 Its name will now appear on Formula One circuit bridges, around race course grounds and in team paddocks, starting with the Malaysian Grand Prix in March.

-Emirates Chairman Sheikh Ahmed bin Saeed al-Maktoum announced the agreement alongside Formula One commercial boss Bernie Ecclestone at a ceremony in Dubai and said the deal had an annual value of more than $10 million.
+Emirates Chairman Sheikh Ahmed bin Saeed al-Maktoum announced the agreement alongside Formula One commercial boss Bernie Ecclestone at a ceremony in Dubai and said the deal had an annual value of more than $10 million (6.3 million pounds).

 "Emirates will become the global partner with Formula One beginning in 2013," Sheikh Ahmed said.
 "We are looking at sponsorship of more sports in the future if we feel this will promote Dubai and promote Emirates."